 Risk Scoring in LogMan.io Correlator¶

-LogMan.io Correlator includes native support for risk scoring, which allows you to assign numerical severity values to detections.
+LogMan.io Correlator includes native support for risk scoring, which allows you to assign numerical severity values to detections and consequently to the dimensions being investigated like users, devices, IP addresses and so on.
 This risk score can then be used in further analysis, prioritization, alerting, or response logic.

 What is a risk score?¶